-The CFD - Computational Fluid Dynamics
+Computational Fluid Dynamics

 CFD or Computational Fluid Dynamics is a technology that enables us to study the dynamics of things that flow.
-Using CFD, we can build a computational model that represents a system or device that we want to study, in this case… Aussie Invader 5R.
+Using CFD, we can build a computational model that represents a system or device that we want to study, in this case Aussie Invader 5R.

-CFD software gives us the power to simulate flows of gases, liquids, heat and mass transfer through computer modeling.
+CFD software gives us the power to simulate flows of gases, liquids, heat and mass transfer through computer modelling.
 Using CFD software, we can build a ‘virtual prototype’ of Aussie Invader 5R and then apply real-world physics to the model, and the software will provide us with images and data, which predict the performance of that design.

 The Aussie Invader team has assembled a crack team of Mechanical Engineers from Curtin Universities Fluid Dynamics Research Group (FDRG) and iVec to assist us with some of the major hotspot areas on our racer that need some serious design and CFD calculations.